mattbasta/client-performance-handbook/03-overview_of_a_pages_lifecycle/phases_of_page_load.md

 ## DNS Lookups

 The first step in navigation to any page is the DNS lookup.
 Translating a domain name into an IP address is necessary, as without it, the client has no way of knowing what server to connect to.
-Fortunately, DNS lookups are cached and users will only experience the penalty of performing the lookup very infrequently.
-When DNS lookups neglected, however, they can cause a drastic negative impact on page performance.
+Fortunately, DNS lookups are cached and users will only experience the penalty of performing the lookup infrequently.
+When DNS lookups are neglected, however, they can have a drastic negative impact on page performance.

+When developing, you should consider DNS lookups to take half of a second to complete.
+Every time you instruct the browser to connect to a new hostname (whether by redirection, loading an asset, performing an XHR, etc.), assume that the connection will take an extra half second.
+In the next chapter, techniques will be discussed to perform DNS queries in advance, helping to mitigate this problem.

 ## TCP Connection

 Once a client knows what the address of the remote server is, the next step is to actually make the connection.

-Creating the actual TCP connection is somewhat of a cop-out on my part, since DNS lookups involve a TCP connection.
-Unlike a DNS lookup (which is almost always made to the user's ISP), the connection to the remote web server involves communication with an unknown third party.
-Rather than connecting to a server a few dozen miles away, the connection to the web server may reach to the other side of the globe.
+Describing the creation of the actual TCP connection is somewhat of a cop-out on my part, since DNS lookups involve a TCP connection.
+Unlike a DNS lookup, which is almost always made to the user's ISP, the connection to the remote web server involves communication with an unknown third party.

+There is little you can do to improve the performance of the TCP connection itself.
+Rather, you can decrease the number of connections required by decreasing the number of assets or hostnames you connect to, or by turning on support for HTTP/2.

+Another aspect of TCP connections is the inherent latency involved.
+The TCP protocol requires acknowledgment (an "ACK") of each packets sent over the network.
+Each packet requires an ACK before the next packet will be sent.
+This means that each packet requires at least a full round trip to the remote server.

+Reducing this latency is often not possible, but sites can be optimized to avoid it in a number of ways:

+- by using a CDN, which places the remote server physically closer to the user)
+- moving data out of critical parts of the network request (e.g., removing cookies) to allow the page to begin loading sooner
+- reducing the overall number of packets by decreasing the amount of data sent to the client

 ## HTTPS Handshake

 Every site should use HTTPS where possible.
 HTTPS comes at a cost, though: the handshake process used to exchange cryptographic keys at the beginning of the connection adds a number of extra roundtrips between the server and client.

 ## Request